Steve McQueen as Ralph “Papa” Thorson, real-life bounty hunter

 For the most part, Papa Thorson’s wardrobe is simple and practical.
 His one embellishment (if you will) is a big brass belt buckle with an embossed oval, worn on the front of his smooth brown leather belt and consistent with the “old-time cowboy” image of bounty hunters that Sheriff Strong (Ben Johnson) calls out when they meet.

 The “old-time lawman” vibe ends before we get to Thorson’s feet as he wears a pair of tan sneakers that certainly breaks from his tradition of classic menswear staples.
 Thorson wears JOX by Thom McAn cross country sneakers, an inexpensive shoe marketed toward non-athletes (“You don’t have to be one to wear them,” according to its ad copy) at a sub-$20 price point.
-Thorson’s trainers have been identified by some as the cosmetically similar Onitsuka Tigers by ASICS, but the cross-stripes on the side and the “JOX” on the tongue tag help ID this particular footwear as the JOX brand.
+Thorson’s trainers have been suggested by some to be the cosmetically similar Onitsuka Tigers by ASICS, but the cross-stripes on the side and the “JOX” on the tongue tag help ID this particular footwear as the JOX brand.

 Thorson’s JOX sneakers are tan suede and canvas with brown side accents and brown laces.
 He wears them with dark navy cotton tube socks.